Dimeben/react-hangman-game/README.md

 - _Auto-Greeter_ - A form that asks for your name, and after it has been submitted, then adds text to the screen that says: "Hello, (your name here)"
 - _To-do list_ - an app where you can add items to the to-do list by typing them in, and clicking a submit button.
-- _Pet Namer_ - you are presented with different pets (from the pets section of the assets folder), the user must name them using text input.
+- _Pet Namer_ - you are presented with different pets (you can find pet image urls in the pet-namer.js file in the assets folder), the user must name them using text input.
 - _Names-in-a-hat generator_ - You add names one at a time, via a text input to a list of names, and then have the option to pick a random name from the list.

+Once you've had a go at _at least one_ of the above ideas, you can either pick another from the list to try, have a go at one of your own ideas 💡, or if you're feeling brave - have a look at the ideas below.

 Day 2 continued... if you want a challenge....

-- Wordle.
-Re-create a modern classic.
+- _Wordle_ - Re-create a modern classic.
 You'll need to source a word list from somewhere but it can be hardcoded once you've found one.
-- Build a **Calculator app** that replicates the functionality and looks of your operating system's calculator.
+- _Calculator_ - an app that replicates the functionality and looks of your operating system's calculator.
 You could head into scientific territory if you feel brave...
-- Noughts and Crosses.
-Track scores - could you make this so you could programmatically make different size boards?
+- _Noughts and Crosses_ - The classic game which tracks scores - could you make this so you could programmatically make different size boards?

 ## Credits